NianXi1020/Hoff-FinalPJ-Stochastic-volatility-model-with-mixture-of-normals-approximation/README.md

 Run the notebook inside Jupyter, adjust the data directory and sampling parameters, and start with small subsets of the data (e.g., a single file or a few thousand rows) to keep runtime manageable.
+The notebook now writes its PNGs and parameter summaries into a timestamped folder under `outputs/` (e.g., `outputs/SV_YYYYMMDD_HHMMSS/demo/`).
 The batch helper `run_batch_for_all_contracts` can loop over multiple CSVs, save parameter summaries, and emit all charts into timestamped folders for easier versioning.